 Apparently, the “only reason a guy should see this is to get layed (sic)”, and the alternative name for the series is “Twatlight”.
 Meanwhile, “if there was a movie of guy on guy full penetration porno Jacob on Edward that movie would not be as gay as Twilight“.

 You don’t have to look far to find even less savoury comments elsewhere online.
 I’ve not pulled a few out of context here.
 There are thousands, if not more, comments like those I’ve quoted.

-But it doesn't just stay online.
+But it doesn’t just stay online.
 At the Los Angeles premiere of Twilight: Breaking Dawn Part 2, the queuing fans were jeered by passers-by.
 Jeered!
-Just for waiting to see the stars of a film series you happen to like.
-Not even jeering the performers, or the people who made the film.
-Instead, it's become sport to jeer the people who want to watch it.
+Just for waiting to see the stars of a movie series you happen to like.
+Not even jeering the performers, or the people who made the movie.
+Instead, it’s become sport to jeer the people who want to watch it.

 What about, though, the ire aimed at some female teenage Doctor Who fans for being unhappy with the casting of Peter Capaldi in the show, which again was in marked contrast to that that male fan would get?

 But then, in a really good piece at Whovian Feminism, they argue there that “I’ve seen more people complaining about how heterosexual teenage girls are complaining about Peter Capaldi’s casting because he isn’t a young man onto which they can project their sexual fantasies then I’ve actually seen heterosexual teenage girls making that complaint.
 It seems to me that this ‘problem’ has been widely blown out of proportion”.
 I can only add anecdotal evidence to that, but my findings – save for one YouTube video – are the same.